Brendon Kay

-Brendon Kay is a former American football quarterback and current assistant coach for Marine City High School.
+Brendon Kay is an American former football quarterback and current assistant coach for Marine City High School.
 He played college football for Cincinnati.
-After going undrafted in the 2014 NFL Draft, he had stints with the Pittsburgh Steelers of the National Football League (NFL) and the New Orleans VooDoo of the Arena Football League (AFL).
+After going undrafted in the 2014 NFL draft, he had stints with the Pittsburgh Steelers of the National Football League (NFL) and the New Orleans VooDoo of the Arena Football League (AFL).

-Early life and high school career
+Early life

 Kay was born in Marine City, Michigan, and played for Marine City High School.
 He was a three-year captain, achieved a total record of 34–2 as a starter, won one state championship, and was invited to play in the 2008 Michigan East-West All-Star Game.
 Over his high school career he completed 133 of 202 passes for 2,083 yards and rushed for 561 yards and 15 touchdowns.

 College career

 On July 9, 2007, Kay committed to the University of Cincinnati for football.